micromadhur/future-ready-talent/README.md

 Project Link Through Azure - https://green-grass-0d2c89b00.5.azurestaticapps.net

-# Technologies Used :-
-  1. HTML
-  2. CSS
-  3. JAVASCRIPT

 # Core Page:
 In the competitive digital landscape of sports media, providing timely and personalized assistance to users is crucial for enhancing user experience and engagement.
 To address this, Our Yacht Sports Website aims to integrate a chatbot on its home page.
 Chatbot: By providing real-time assistance, personalized content, and interactive features, the chatbot will play a pivotal role in creating a more engaging and user-friendly experience, ultimately contributing to the website's growth and success.